kpn678/fun-flashcards/README.md

 - Mocha/Chai

 ## Reflection
-- While writing our own tests to test our code felt strange at first, even tedious at times, it eventually became a great check to ensure that we really understood the code we were writing and why we wrote it like that
+- While writing my own tests to test my code felt strange at first, even tedious at times, it eventually became a great check to ensure that I really understood the code I was writing and why I wrote it like that
 - There were some parts that went easier than expected, but of course, there were sections like the `takeTurn()` method in `Round.js` that were quite difficult to figure out
 - Other extensions I would have enjoyed looking into more were the "more practice" and "build another flashcards dataset" ones